 Birding enthusiasts young and old anticipate the arrival of seasonal birds in their area in their never ending quest to add species after species to their life lists.

 A discussion of the types of birds they look for in North America starts by acknowledging the world’s approximately ten thousand bird species organized into approximately thirty different orders.
-The American Ornithologists’ Union (OAU), the institutional standard setter for North American birds lists approximately 2,100 species in twenty eight orders at year.
+The American Ornithologists’ Union (OAU), the institutional standard setter for North American birds lists approximately 2,100 species in twenty eight orders.

 Given the fact that the OAU coverage area extends to Mexico and Central America, their list of North American birds doubles the number of bird species associated with North America proper, the area north of the United States-Mexico border.